 - Get vaccinated: Everyone 55+.
 Many 16+ with health conditions.
 Walk-ins for AstraZeneca.

 Changes to impaired driving laws

-The Alberta Zero Alcohol/Drug Tolerance Program applies to drivers with a Class 7 Learner's Licence or Class 5 - Graduated Driver's Licence (GDL).
-These drivers must have a zero (0.00) blood alcohol concentration or blood drug concentration when driving.
+The Alberta Zero Alcohol/Drug Tolerance Program applied to occurrences on or before November 30, 2020 where drivers with a Class 7 Learner's Licence or Class 5 - Graduated Driver's Licence (GDL) required a zero (0.00) blood alcohol concentration or blood drug concentration level when driving.

 For more information, see the Alberta Zero Alcohol/Drug Tolerance Program Information Sheet.

-For each 30-day suspension received during the final year of the Graduated Driver Licensing Program, you will be required to remain in the GDL program for an additional year.
+For each 30-day suspension received during the final year of the GDL Program, you will be required to remain in the GDL program for an additional year.

 The Alberta Zero Alcohol/Drug Tolerance Program has been discontinued as of November 30, 2020 and has been replaced by the Immediate Roadside Sanctions (IRS) Program of IRS ZERO: Novice.

 Any occurrences that occur on or after December 1, 2020 will now be administered under the IRS ZERO: Novice Program.